 What is it that conductors do that makes orchestras respond in so many different ways?
 Is it a good baton technique?
 A strong personality?
 The way they look?
-And why are there so few women found on the podium?
+And why are there relatively few women found on the podium?
 And why are the conductors paid so much more than anyone else on the concert platform?
-Drawing on history and his own experiences from over 6000 performances and recordings, Nigel seeks out some answers.
-This lecture contains some very rare video footage of conductors in rehearsal and performance.
+Drawing on history and his own musical experiences from well over six thousand performances and recordings, Nigel seeks out some answers.
+This lecture contains some rare video footage of conductors in rehearsal and performance.

 PERCUSSION USE & ABUSE

 IN THE KINGDOM OF THE SWEETS - The Nutcracker

 From calling ancient armies to battle to signalling the audience to stand for the National Anthem, drums and percussion have been a part of history well over and above their musical contributions.
-Often the icing on the cake and alas sometimes the bottom of the dustbin, Nigel explores how the design, sound and awareness of percussion instruments and the demands of modern composers have developed almost out of all recognition in the last hundred years.
+Often the icing on the cake and alas sometimes the bottom of the dustbin, we explore how the design, sound and awareness of percussion instruments and the demands of modern composers have developed almost out of all recognition in the last hundred years.
 In addition to performance clips, this lecture contains rare video footage from the orchestra pit at the Royal Opera House.